Best & Worst Days to Visit Every Park at Disney World in 2023

 How Much Does Day of the Week Matter?

-Admittedly, not a ton.
-By and large, there’s much more of a difference in crowds between weeks rather than within them.
+With that said, there’s typically much more of a difference in crowds between weeks rather than within them.
 Accordingly, choosing a good time to visit Walt Disney World is significantly more important than how you allocate your days within the week.

 Even more important is arriving early and/or staying late, which is the simplest way to beat crowds at Walt Disney World.
 Late morning to mid-afternoon is the busiest time of day at every single park, and when wait times are the worst.